A

 Your nerves are on edge, you cuss and you sweat,

 if this damned ship flies you lose your bet.
+But the ship takes off and you settle down

 and cast a longing glance at that lovely ground.